Catalytic reforming: Catalysts and mechanisms

 The activity (i.e., effectiveness) of the catalyst in a semi-regenerative catalytic reformer is reduced over time during operation by carbonaceous coke deposition and chloride loss.
 The activity of the catalyst can be periodically regenerated or restored by in situ high temperature oxidation of the coke followed by chlorination.
-As stated earlier herein, semi-regenerative catalytic reformers are regenerated about once per 6 to 24 months.
-The higher the severity of the reacting conditions (temperature), the higher the octane of the produced reformate but also the shorter the duration of the cycle between two regenerations.
-Catalyst's cycle duration is also very dependent on the quality of the feedstock.
+Semi-regenerative catalytic reformers are regenerated about once per 6 to 24 months.
+The higher the severity of the reacting conditions (temperature), the higher the octane of the produced reformate but also the shorter the duration between two regenerations.
+Catalyst's cycle duration is also dependent on the feedstock.
 However, independently of the crude oil used in the refinery, all catalysts require a maximum final boiling point of the naphtha feedstock of 180 °C.

 Normally, the catalyst can be regenerated perhaps 3 or 4 times before it must be returned to the manufacturer for reclamation of the valuable platinum and/or rhenium content.

-Weaknesses and Competition
+Weaknesses and competition

 The sensitivity of catalytic reforming to contamination by sulfur and nitrogen requires hydrotreating the naphtha before it enters the reformer, adding to the cost and complexity of the process.

 Dehydrogenation, an important component of reforming, is a strongly endothermic reaction, and as such, requires the reactor vessel to be externally heated.
 This contributes both to costs and the emissions of the process.

 Catalytic reforming has a limited ability to process naphthas with a high content of normal paraffins, e.g. naphthas from the gas-to-liquids (GTL) units.

 The reformate has a much higher content of benzene than is permissible by the current regulations in many countries.
 This means that the reformate should either be further processed in an aromatics extraction unit, or blended with appropriate hydrocarbon streams with low content of aromatics.

 Catalytic reforming requires a whole range of other processing units at the refinery (apart from the distillation tower, a naphtha hydrotreater, usually an isomerization unit to process light naphtha, an aromatics extraction unit, etc.) which puts it out of reach for smaller (micro-)refineries.